RyanLiu6/notes/README.md

 # Notes

-This is a compilation of notes for courses, books, an d other resources I've taken during my Software Engineer journey, starting from 2025.
+This is a compilation of notes for courses, books, and other resources I've taken during my Software Engineer journey, starting from 2025.

 ## Courses
 ### GCP